 Adoption of Workspace ONE has helped dramatically simplify IT management tasks while accelerating support.
 “In the past, managing and supporting workstations was a nightmare,” says Green.
 “With Workspace ONE, we can help employees immediately.
 We can take control of a workstation remotely if necessary and resolve issues without a complicated process.”

 Streamlined management enables IT staff to stay focused on other tasks.
 “We’re trying to take the burden off of IT administrators—they have enough to do,” says Green.
 “Workspace ONE helps us completely change the way IT works in the office.
 And ultimately that makes it easier for the flight crews who are caring for patients.”

-According to Green, the situation in which we all find ourselves could help organizations develop a greater appreciation for the value of technology.
+According to Green, the situation in which we all find ourselves could help organisations develop a greater appreciation for the value of technology.
 It should also spur investments in business continuity solutions and—more generally—technology solutions that help employees do their jobs.
-As Green says, “If this hasn’t changed people’s perspective on how important IT is in their organization, I don’t know what would.” ▪
+As Green says, “If this hasn’t changed people’s perspective on how important IT is in their organisation, I don’t know what would.” ▪